walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-NATIVE.md

 This is operator-assisted protocol testing, not transaction-consent UI, browser-mediated DC API delivery, formal SCA qualification or an unattended CI mode.
 The iOS synthetic physical fixture is separate; this live bridge currently supports Android only.

-The current issuer requires an accepted wallet-provider key attestation before issuing an SCA credential.
-Until that prerequisite succeeds, a payment run will not reach the device authentication prompt.
-See the [current evidence](ITB-BASELINE.md) before starting an operator-assisted run.
+The issuer requires a wallet-provider key attestation before issuing an SCA credential.
+This test uses the runner's [synthetic attestation fixture](ITB-WALLET.md) to reach the payment flow.
+Its acceptance by the test issuer is not evidence of Wallet Provider assurance or certification.

 ## Run